 “We had been getting some spectacular Florida sunsets.
 The satin aluminum facets of the sphere reflected yellow, gold, lavender and blue.
 It became a conscious decision to attempt to replicate them: yellow at the bottom, blending up to gold, then a blend to lavender, continuing to pale blue and finally into deep blue at the top.
 The result was an atmospheric mantle of color wrapped around the geometric, solid sphere: an absorbed sunset that lasted the entire night for the guests of Epcot.”

-Discipline: Master Craftsman & Product Production
+Discipline as Awarded: Master Craftsman & Product Production

 Company: Independent Contractor

 Learn More About Ralph

 Ralph Nielsen might be summed up as a themed entertainment Renaissance man.
 He is known as a creative problem solver; a versatile, all-hands, all-mediums craftsman and artisan, an extraordinary manager and a fiscally responsible team member.
 He has a solid background in planning, estimating, design, production and production installation with small and large crews.